tryingsomestuff/Minic/README.md

 * minic_0.50_mingw_x64_sse4.2.exe   : optimized Windows64 (sse4.2)
 * minic_0.50_mingw_x64_x86-64.exe   : basic Windows64
 ```

 Please note that Win32 binaries are very slow (I don't know why yet, so please use Win64 one if possible).

 ## Strength
-Quite poor for a chess engine (around 2650) but already way to strong for me !
+Minic 0.47 is 2650 on the CCRL 40/40 scale, so way to strong for me !
+This is more or less like GM level for human being.

 ```
 Rank Name                          Elo     +/-   Games   Score   Draws